 Sometimes it’s nice to be able to express yourself.
-And this is my little corner of the ‘net where I can do just that.
-Feel free to peruse my personal ramblings, photos, and expressions.
+And this is my little corner of the ‘net where I can do just that!
+You can subscribe using the form at right, to get an email whenever something new is published.
+So…feel free to peruse my ramblings and photos and perhaps get a glimpse of what’s going on inside my head.
 Yes, this time around, it is all about me!

 I’m very fortunate to enjoy what I do for a job.
-Two jobs, in fact.
-By day (when school’s in session), I work in a public high school providing technology support for students, staff, and teachers.
-Everything from pc/laptop issues, to networking, to application support, and website maintenance.
-Since 2006, I’ve owned a small (and by small, I mean just me!) business that delivers website design and related internet services.
-For me, designing websites is a great outlet for combining technology and creativity: a nice sluice to channel the left-brain and right-brain juices.
+Two jobs, actually.
+By day, I work in a public high school providing tech support for students, staff, and teachers: everything from pc hardware to networking, from application support to website maintenance.
+And, since 2006, I’ve owned a small (and by small, I mean just me!) business that offers website development and related online services – Piedmont Technology Inc. For me, designing websites is a great outlet for combining technology and creativity: a nice sluice to channel the left-brain and right-brain juices.

 So, why have my own personal web page?
 Several reasons: for one, I enjoy it!
 (And there’s a good chance that prospective clients will “google me” to see a sample of my work.)
-Moreover, I need to practice what I preach about personal domain names.
-Also, it’s a perfect real-world forum to test out new scripts, utilities, and WordPress updates before applying them on customers’ websites.
+Moreover, I need to practice what I preach about personal domain names (click the house graphic at left for more).
+Lastly, it’s a good real-world forum to test out new scripts, utilities, and WordPress updates before applying them on customers’ websites.

 Feel free to poke around and, if you’re so inclined, click here to send me an email.